 A base Muslin - ready for your first day. ( I will be emailing you for your measurements)

 LEVEL: This is a sub-section of skills that don’t really relate specifically to other garments; everyone will be at roughly the same level!

-CLASS SIZE: SIX PEOPLE IN TOTAL
+CLASS SIZE: SEVEN PEOPLE IN TOTAL